aduerig/shumi-chess/doc/players.md

    connected rooks
-   isolated pawns sadness (single, double and triple) attacking of 4-center squares by knights, bishops, or pawns. rook occuption of open and semi open files.
+   isolated pawns sadness (single, double and triple) attacking of 4-center squares by knights, bishops, or pawns. rook (or queen) occuption of open and semi open files.
 The uncle is even faster, about 350,000 nodes per second on my laptop.
 Uncle shumi also has a "Wake up" button!
 Works magnicantly!

+* "Brother shumi" is significantly faster, using "quiescence delta pruning", and "depth==0" does not force non-queen promotions in reduce_to_unquiet_moves_MVV_LVA().
+Brother shumi realized through testing that 85% of all nodes are in "quiescence", or "depth==0" territory, so speedups are there.
+Also, the brother has a better understanding of passed pawns: brother shumi believes passed pawns should be pushed.
+Tried "FAST_EVALUATIONS", but no help in speed, so didnt do it.